-In order to minimise the risk of inconsistent communications, and to reduce the risk of inadvertent disclosures of price sensitive information, only the board of the relevant APN Entity and persons expressly authorised by that board are authorised to comment publicly on APN Entities' operations or contact or speak to the media.
+In order to minimise the risk of inconsistent communications, and to reduce the risk of inadvertent disclosures of price sensitive information, only the board of the relevant APN Entity and persons expressly authorised by that board are authorised to comment publicly on APN Entitles' operations or contact or speak to the media.
 No other APN Staff should contact or speak to the media unless expressly authorised to do so by the board of the relevant APN.
-Entity or persons expressly authorised by that board, and if contacted by a member of the media for comment on any issue relating to APN, APN Staff should ensure that all proposed public comments are consistent with the disclosure requirements of this policy.
+Entity or persons expressly authorised by that board, and if contacted by a member of the media for comment on any issue relating to APN, APN Staff should immediately refer the request to Executive Management.
+APN staff should ensure that all proposed public comments are consistent with the disclosure requirements of this policy.
 In addition, APN Staff must not discuss or post information on any social networking site, blog, chatroom or internet site relating to the business affairs of any APN Entity (or its securities) obtained as a result of their role in the APN Group, without prior approval from the board of the relevant APN Entity or persons authorised by that board.